Products and Resources Catalog

 Multimedia

-Webinar 1: What are evidence-based programs and how can they help meet your community’s substance misuse prevention goals?
-November 20, 2024 Webinar Series Description: The Evidence-Based Programs & Health Equity Webinar Series is designed to enhance substance misuse prevention efforts through a structured three-part webinar series.
-Webinar Description: The first webinar will set the stage for this 3-part webinar series by defining evidence-based programs (EBPs) and describing why they are important for meeting our substance misuse prevention goals.
-Participants will begin by reflecting on the goals of their prevention efforts and determining how EBPs can help them achieve those goals.
-We will also review what research shows are the core elements of effective prevention programs, what research shows is not effective, and the role EBPs play in promoting health equity.
-Finally, we will introduce several program registries that can be used to identify and compare specific EBPs that meet your community’s needs.
-Webinar Objectives: In this webinar, participants will: Learn to improve their knowledge of different types of evidence.
-Learn to improve their understanding of what research shows does and does not work in substance misuse prevention programs.
-Learn what constitutes an evidence-based substance misuse prevention program and how to identify evidence-based programs using publicly available program registries.
-Webinar Recording and Slides: Evidence-Based Programs & Health Equity Webinar Series -Webinar 1 - Recording Evidence-Based Programs & Health Equity Webinar Series -Webinar 1 - Slide Deck Additional Resource: What Does and Does Not Work in Youth Substance Misuse Prevention - Practice Brief 1 Presenters: Brittany Cooper is Associate Professor of Human Development and graduate faculty in the Prevention Science PhD program at Washington State University.
+Webinar 3: How to Effectively Implement an evidence-based program.
+January 15, 2025 Webinar Series Description: The Evidence-Based Programs Webinar Series is designed to enhance substance misuse prevention efforts through a structured three-part webinar series.
+Webinar Description: The third and final webinar in this training series will focus on five best practices for evidence-based program (EBP) implementation.
+The presenters will provide research-based tools and strategies for assuring you maintain the core elements of the program needed to achieve positive outcomes while also adapting the non-core elements to enhance fit with your target audience.
+Through the presentation, we will reflect on how these best practices help promote health in the implementation of substance misuse prevention programs.
+Webinar Objectives: In this webinar, participants will: Learn key terms, theories, and best practices for evidence-based program implementation.
+Learn how to apply research-based tools and strategies to assure you maintain the core elements of the program needed to achieve positive outcomes while also adapting the non-core elements to enhance fit with your community.
+Webinar Recording and Slides: Evidence-Based Programs Webinar Series -Webinar 3 - Recording Evidence-Based Programs Webinar Series -Webinar 3 - Slide Deck Additional Resource: EBP Webinar 1-3 Additional Resources Presenters: Brittany Cooper is Associate Professor of Human Development and graduate faculty in the Prevention Science PhD program at Washington State University.
 She also co-leads the Northwest PTTC and is President of the Society for Prevention Research.
 Dr. Cooper’s research, teaching, and outreach centers around the translation of prevention science for public health impact.
 For over a decade, she has collaborated with federal, state, and other community leaders to improve the field’s understanding of how best to support evidence-based prevention programs in diverse community settings.
 Kat Bruzios is a postdoctoral scholar across University of Washington’s School Mental Health Assessment, Research, and Training (SMART) and the ALACRITY Centers.
 She earned her PhD in Prevention Science from Washington State University.
 She has training and experience in identifying effective prevention strategies.
 Dr. Bruzios has expertise in the implementation of evidence-based prevention programs and using implementation strategies to achieve positive behavioral health outcomes for youth, families, and communities in various settings.
 Questions: Contact Kathy Gardner at [email protected], if you have additional questions about the content related to this webinar.

 Print Media